 How the Browning Center Helps our Students

 In the Center, students are given assistance and support for their academic coursework.
 Using classroom assignments and projects, we further the students’ skills in their individual areas of need, such as organization, note-taking, test-taking strategies, reading for purpose, writing, and using school resources.
 Homework assignments, essays and research papers provide a framework for putting skills learned into practice.
 Emphasis is placed on seeking help from teachers and being proactive when faced with difficulties.
 The Browning Center has made it a goal to enable students to gain independence in managing their own individual learning styles, and successfully negotiate for the assistance needed.
+One measure of success is to "graduate" from the Center by senior year.

 Teachers and guidance counselors work closely with the Center on individual student needs.
 Members of the Guidance Department participate in Child Study Team meetings scheduled by the Jersey City Board of Education.
 Teachers are regularly asked for classroom updates on student progress throughout the year and before JCBOE reviews or re-evaluations.
 The Browning Center also works with a team of two professionals who do cognitive and academic skills testing for us at reasonable rates and with very thorough and helpful analyses.